-The regional congestion management process (CMP) plan will be updated during the program year, in a unified effort with surrounding MPOs.
+The current regional congestion management process (CMP) plan update will be complete just prior to the first program year (6/30/25), in a unified effort with surrounding MPOs.
 The CMP will evaluate the current condition of the region's transportation system and suggest improvements to system operations and performance based on an evaluation of the current congestion strategies being applied.
-Following its adoption, the CMP will continue to be implemented, monitored, and coordinated with data collection requirements for agreed upon performance targets.
-The priorities recommended by the CMP, travel time and level of service (LOS) information will be included in the development of updates of the HATS RTP, safety initiatives and the transportation improvement program.
+Following its adoption (beginning 7/01/25), the CMP will continue to be implemented, monitored, and coordinated with data collection requirements for agreed upon performance targets via the CMP Hub.
+The priorities recommended by the CMP and the regional mobility data generated from the CMP Hub will be included in the development of future updates of the HATS RTP, safety initiatives and the transportation improvement program when they are prepared.
 TCRPC staff will also facilitate opportunities for corridor studies to identify and analyze alternatives that improve traffic flow, safety and operations on regional and local roadways.

-TCRPC staff will coordinate with PennDOT, CAT/rabbittransit (SRTA), and other appropriate agencies to evaluate standardized performance-based processes for safety, congestion, and transit performance targets and maintain an internal system for analysis and monitoring of the data.
-Regular updates to the performance targets will be included on the HATS RTP website in the "Tracking our Progress" section.
+TCRPC staff will coordinate with PennDOT, Capital Area Transit/rabbittransit (SRTA), and other appropriate agencies to evaluate standardized performance-based processes for safety, congestion, and transit performance targets and maintain an internal system for analysis and monitoring of the data.
+Regular updates to the performance targets will be included on the HATS RTP website.

 Staff will continue to support and coordinate with the efforts of the Susquehanna Regional Transportation Partnership (SRTP), formed to implement travel demand management programs to help the region combat vehicle pollution and traffic congestion, as well as to increase the awareness of the transit and ridesharing alternatives in the Susquehanna Valley.
-Additionally, staff will continue to support outreach efforts focusing on congested corridors and routes identified in the CMP, gathering input from multiple municipalities and other stakeholders.
+Additionally, staff will continue to support outreach efforts focusing on congested corridors and routes identified during the regional CMP update, gathering input from multiple municipalities and other stakeholders.
 Support for congested corridor improvements identified within the HATS region, corridor-wide traffic signal coordination, and the implementation of recommendations from regional planning studies will also continue.

 Staff will work to further the safety goals of the RTP, IIJA and safety targets reflected in PennDOT's Strategic Highway Safety Plan (SHSP).
-TCRPC staff will also work on the completion and implementation of the regional Safe Streets For All Qualified Safety Plan, while also continuing to participate in safety planning activities that lead to a better understanding of safety in the prioritization of transportation projects.
+TCRPC staff will also work on the implementation of the regional Safe Streets For All Qualified Safety Plan, while also continuing to participate in safety planning activities that lead to a better understanding of safety in the prioritization of transportation projects.
 This includes maintaining the safety data dashboard developed by HATS staff, promoting its use among the municipalities in the region, and providing educational materials regarding key safety issues in the region.

-In coordination with PennDOT, TCRPC staff will support or initiate safety studies/audits on CMP priority corridors that exhibit a large degree of systemic congestion due to crashes.
-This will be informed by real time data provided by the partnership with Waze to identify emerging areas of concern as well as implementing recommendations from previous corridor and safety studies: Camp Hill to Capital Corridor Study, Riverlands Safety Study, I-81 Improvements Strategy, and Market Street Road Diet (Lemoyne).
+In coordination with PennDOT, TCRPC staff will support or initiate safety studies/audits on identified CMP priority corridors that exhibit a large degree of systemic congestion due to crashes.
+This will be informed by real time data provided by the newly developed CMP Hub to identify emerging areas of concern as well as implement recommendations from previous corridor and safety studies: Market Street Road Diet (Lemoyne), Market Street Corridor Two-Way Study, and Duncannon Traffic Access Evaluation.

-To address resiliency planning, TCRPC staff will reference PennDOT's Extreme Weather Vulnerability Assessment to incorporate flooding resiliency into project development, coordinate with County hazard mitigation plans and watershed implementation plans, incorporate public safety considerations into the Safe Streets For All Qualified Safety Plan, and any planning requirements of IIJA programs, including the PROTECT funds.
+To address resiliency planning, TCRPC staff will reference PennDOT's Extreme Weather Vulnerability Assessment to incorporate flooding resiliency into project development, coordinate with County hazard mitigation plans and watershed implementation plans, incorporate public safety considerations into implementation of the Safe Streets For All Qualified Safety Plan recommendations, and any planning requirements of IIJA programs, including the PROTECT funds.
+Transportation planning efforts will consider the adaptation strategies of PA DEP's 2021 Climate Action Plan to reduce greenhouse gas emissions when setting performance targets.